The Case Against Using the 25th Amendment to Get Rid of Trump

-In recent days, after comments by Senator Bob Corker questioning President Trump’s mental fitness to be president, and a Vanity Fair article reporting that White House insiders fear Trump is “unraveling,” 25th Amendment talk has once again started to swirl.
+In recent days, after comments made by Senator Bob Corker questioning President Trump’s mental fitness to be president and a Vanity Fair article reporting that White House insiders fear Trump is “unraveling,” 25th Amendment talk has once again started to swirl.
 CNN is asking: “Is it time to talk about the 25th Amendment?”
 Washington Post blogger Jennifer Rubin pondered the question, “When do we reach 25th Amendment territory?”
 Section 4 of the amendment provides that if the vice-president and a majority of the Cabinet declare a president is “unable to discharge the powers and duties of his office,” the vice-president immediately takes over as acting president.
 To many of those who cannot countenance Trump’s conduct in office, Section 4 seems like a swift, attractive alternative to impeachment.

 It’s not.